khanhdq109/WaterSort-Bloxorz-Solver/README.md

 The outputs will be created in "Output" folder

 ### Water Sort
-Running this command line to install all necessary libraries
+Running this command line to install all necessary libraries:
 ```
 pip install -r requirements.txt
 ```
-Then running this to running the program
+Then running this to running the program:
 ```
 python WaterSortSolver.py
 ```
-The outputs will be created in "output" folder
+The outputs will be created in "output" folder.